schipfer/datapreps/Eurostatdatapreparation.md

 * deletes all Reporter = Partner trade flows that are generated throughout the process

-saves into working directory allflows(creationdate).rds saves into working directory specification matrix of all data tables..
+saves into working directory allflows(creationdate).rds saves into working directory specification matrix of all data tables...